Cafe Metropole: Reception

 In a contemporary review for The New York Times, critic Frank S. Nugent wrote: "[I]ts plot has a warmed-over look about it and bulks no larger than Tyrone Power's chance of winning an academy award.
 Yet, it comes pleasantly seasoned with comedy and it has been served with a modest flourish or two ..."

 Chicago Tribune critic Mae Tinée praised Cafe Metropole: "Sparkle, zest, and a cunning touch to this scenario ...
 Direction was excellent and the film is beautifully put on.
 Not a dull moment in 'Café Metropole'—you have my word for it."

-Writing in Night and Day in 1937, Graham Greene compared the film to "a plain, honest, inexpressibly dull guest at a light and loony party."
+Writing in Night and Day in 1937, Graham Greene although praising the performances of the three priniciples complained of Griffith's "inferior" direction with the camera at one point "planked down four-square before the characters like a plain, honest, inexpressibly dull guest at a light and loony party."